Ohio State Route 201: History

 The SR 201 designation was applied in 1923.
 It was originally routed from its southern terminus in Dayton to its junction with U.S. Route 40 (US 40) in Brandt.
 SR 201 was extended to the north in 1937, routed from US 40 to SR 55.

 c.
 2015, SR 201's southern terminus was located in Downtown Dayton.
 It began at the intersection of Third Street and Patterson Boulevard (with Patterson Boulevard carrying SR 4 and this point also marking the former southern terminus of SR 202) and followed Patterson Boulevard north, First Street east, and Keowee Street north across the Mad River.
 The three state routes would turn onto Valley Street where SR 202 split off the concurrency at Troy Street, SR 4 at the ramps to the freeway, SR 201 continuing on the route it travels today.
 The truncation of SR 201 occurred at the same time as the relocation of SR 4 out of Downtown Dayton onto the US 35 and Interstate 75 freeways.

+Future

+In December 2023, ODOT revealed that it planned to replace the current flashing traffic-light-controlled intersection of SR 201 and SR 571 in Bethel Township, Miami County with a single-lane roundabout, pending funding.
+This safety improvement was prompted by a March 2023 incident in which a semi-trailer crashed into a house near the junction, resulting in significant damage to, and eventual removal of the house.
+The homeowner reported that the house had been struck twice in the 1960s and 1970s, with heavy damage in 1982; an additional collision, without significant injury, took place there in December 2023.